SharePoint/sp-dev-docs/docs/sp-add-ins/handle-security-tokens-in-provider-hosted-low-trust-sharepoint-add-ins.md

 -  [Creating SharePoint Add-ins that use low-trust authorization](creating-sharepoint-add-ins-that-use-low-trust-authorization.md)

-- For code samples that use managed code and TokenHelper, see  [SharePoint 2013: Hello World remote add-in using CSOM](http://code.msdn.microsoft.com/SharePoint-2013-Hello-0fd15fbf) and [SharePoint Add-ins sample pack](http://code.msdn.microsoft.com/office/Apps-for-SharePoint-sample-64c80184)
+- For code samples that use managed code and TokenHelper, see  [SharePoint: Hello World remote add-in using CSOM](http://code.msdn.microsoft.com/SharePoint-2013-Hello-0fd15fbf) and [SharePoint Add-ins sample pack](http://code.msdn.microsoft.com/office/Apps-for-SharePoint-sample-64c80184)

-- For a code sample that uses REST calls from a PHP add-in:  [SharePoint 2013: Perform operations on SharePoint Document Library from PHP site](https://code.msdn.microsoft.com/SharePoint-2013-Perform-8a78b8ef)
+- For a code sample that uses REST calls from a PHP add-in:  [SharePoint: Perform operations on SharePoint Document Library from PHP site](https://code.msdn.microsoft.com/SharePoint-2013-Perform-8a78b8ef)